 The Planetary Defense Conference (PDC) is a bi-annual international conference hosted by the International Academy of Astronautics (IAA) dedicated to studying the threat posed by asteroid impacts.
 For each meeting, a mock asteroid threat is fabricated and attending teams attempt to hypothetically mitigate the threat as more precise information about the object is released during the course of the 5-day exercise.
 For the 2021 PDC meeting, a hypothetical threat is discovered only 6 months prior to its potential Earth impact.
 Upon its initial discovery, the asteroid's size is uncertain and initial estimates range from as small as 35m to as large as 700m in diameter.
 During the course of the five days after the asteroid's discovery, increasing numbers of observations are performed and its impact probability increases from 0.04% to about 5%, and two weeks after its initial discovery the impact probability is 100%, while its size remains uncertain.
-Four months prior to impact, the asteroid size is limited to less than 500m, with an average estimated diameter of 140m.
-The impact zone is limited to a large region in central Europe.
+Four months prior to impact, the asteroid size is limited to a large region in central Europe.
 Finally, 6 days prior to impact, radar observations of the asteroid limit its size to approximately 105m and narrow the impact location to a region 23km across bordering the Czech Republic, Germany, and Austria.
 Its impact velocity is estimated to be 15.2km/s.